swosu/Fun_With_Functions/Starting_A_New_Project_Instuctions.md

 	: File> New> Class
 		: Name it, select the public static void main option and Finish.

-Now begin Git and Git Hub
+# Now begin Git on the local machine and Git Hub on the remote.

 1. Open the command prompt.
 	:Start> search for cmd> Strike Enter.
 2. Go to your project folder